jozavala-msft/data-accelerator/Local-Cloud-Debugging.md

 Following steps will guide you through the steps that need to be followed in order to locally debug the projects

 # Services
 You will need to import the certificate used by your Service Fabric cluster to your local box.
-On azure portal, open the SF keyvault and download the primary certificate.
+On azure portal, open the SF keyvault and download the primary/reverseProxy/SSL certificate.
 Then, import the cert to both - local computer and current user.
 After the cert has been imported to Local computer, right click on the cert -> select 'All task' -> Manage private keys -> Add 'NETWORK SERVICE'.

+To view the parameters set for each service in your DataX environment, open your service fabric resource in azure portal and click on the service fabric explorer link.
+Expand a service, in this instance lets expand DataX.FlowType and select fabric:/DataX.Flow.
+On details TAB you should now see the parameters set for DataX.Flow service.

 ## DataX.Flow
 * Open DataX.Flow.sln in VisualStudio (Run Visual Studio as admin)